WebOrigami/docs/src/content/framework/intro4.md

 It's not important to understand this JavaScript, only to recognize that it can do whatever it needs to do to obtain a resource from the web.

 With that, you can map the `teamByName` graph to create a corresponding virtual folder of avatars.

-Create an empty file named:
+<span class="tutorialStep"></span> Create a new, empty file named:

 ```console
 avatars = map(teamByName, =avatar(name), '', '.svg')